jsenv/importmap-node-module/readme.md

 ## packagesManualOverrides

+_packagesManualOverrides_ is an object parameter.
+It can be used to override some of your dependencies package.json.

-Ideally package.json should use `"exports"` field documented in https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#packages_package_entry_points.
+This parameter exists in case some of your dependencies use non standard fields to configure their entry points in their _package.json_.
+Ideally they should use `"exports"` field documented in https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#packages_package_entry_points.
 But not every one has updated to this new field yet.

-_packagesManualOverrides_ parameter is an object that can be used to override some of your dependencies package.json.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"